Mathematician and philosopher

 The young Saccheri soon became so skilful with tuition and angles that he published a book of "Quaesita geometrica" at the age of twenty-six, the year before receiving orders and being transferred to Turin.

 Astute, prudent, of fine and seductive eloquence, in the subalpine capital he became familiar with Duke Vittorio Amedeo, who took him under his protection, entrusting him with diplomatic duties and calling him whenever he was presented with a difficult mathematical problem to solve.
-He was given a larger room in the college of Jesus' servants, furnished Scritto del Saccheriwith taste and simplicity, where he studied and received visitors when he was not busy teaching mathematics and logic.
+He was given a larger room in the college of Jesus' servants, furnished with taste and simplicity, where he studied and received visitors when he was not busy teaching mathematics and logic.

 The result of three years of teaching was the small treatise on "Logica demonstrativa".